-Completed contracts that began and ended in the same annual reporting period in 2017 and contracts

-For the year ended 31 December 2017, the Group and the Company did not disclose the amount of the transaction price allocated to the remaining performance obligations and an explanation of when the
+- Completed contracts that began and ended in the same annual reporting period in 2017 and contracts completed at 1 January 2017 are not restated. - For the year ended 31 December 2017, the Group and the Company did not disclose the amount of the transaction price allocated to the remaining performance obligations and an explanation of when the Group and the Company expect to recognise that amount as revenue.

-EXPLANATION OF TRANSITION TO SFRS(I) AND ADOPTION OF NEW STANDARDS (CONT'D) 40
+40 EXPLANATION OF TRANSITION TO SFRS(I) AND ADOPTION OF NEW STANDARDS (CONT'D)

-Success-based sales commissions (i)
+(i) Success-based sales commissions